 Public benefit and mutual benefit corporations are voluntary membership organizations, generally composed of members who choose to join.
-Arguably, a nonprofit that consists of people who have voluntarily joined should ultimately be free to suspend, terminate, or expel a member that it finds undesirable.
+Arguably, a nonprofit that consists of people who have voluntarily joined should ultimately be free to suspend, terminate, or expel a member when it is deemed to be in the best interest of the organization.
 Members who want something different can always start their own nonprofit.
 Both the prior and new statutes give a member who the nonprofit wants to suspend, terminate, or expel the right to a hearing, so that the members' views could be considered.
 The prior statute could be read to allow a judge to overrule the decision by the nonprofit to suspend, terminate, or expel a member after a hearing by making an outside judgment based on all of the relevant facts and circumstances.

-The new statute appears to clarify that if the Bylaws set forth a procedure that gives the member at least 15 days' notice before the expulsion, suspension, or termination, states the reasons for the action in the notice, and provides a hearing for the member to be heard orally or in writing by the nonprofit not less than 5 days before the termination, then any expulsion, suspension, or termination will be upheld.
-In other words, the nonprofit, and not an outside judge, can ultimately determine who the nonprofit's members are.
+The new statute appears to clarify that if the Bylaws set forth a procedure that gives the member at least 15 days' notice before the expulsion, suspension, or termination, states the reasons for the action in the notice, and provides a hearing for the member to be heard orally or in writing by the nonprofit not less than 5 days before the termination, then any expulsion, suspension, or termination will be deemed to have been conducted in a fair and reasonable manner.